- What is the Effective Practices for Physics Programs Project?

 No. The EP3 team sought to create a guide to support departments in creating and building excellent programs while giving them freedom to adapt recommendations to their particular goals, environments, resources, and constraints.
 The Guide recommends practices for achieving specific goals, with the understanding that there are many ways to accomplish goals, and a department does not need to adopt all of these practices or goals to improve their program.
 Using the Guide can prevent you from reinventing departmental programs for which substantial knowledge is already available.

-The Guide is designed to help departments How to Undertake an Undergraduate Program Review and fulfill the needs of regional accreditors all while engaging in a process of continuous improvement of their programs.
+The Guide is designed to help departments prepare for periodic external review and fulfill the needs of national accreditors all while engaging in a process of continuous improvement of their programs.

 Not at this time.
 After extensive study and discussion with members of the physics community, including a survey of physics department chairs, the APS Committee on Education has concluded that it is not appropriate at this time to institute certification or accreditation of undergraduate physics programs; this conclusion was also reached independently by AAPT.

 APS is considering the possibility of certifying external reviewers of departments to respond to repeated inquiries for certification for programs from the physics community.

 Many reports from task forces within and outside the physics community have investigated specific issues faced by departments and institutions and are referenced and expanded upon in the Guide.
 For example, the SPIN-UP report, published in 2003, focused on increasing the number of physics majors during a time in which many programs were losing majors but did not say much about curriculum, professional skills development, or program assessment.
 The Guide draws on the SPIN-UP report but has a much broader scope.